ComputeCanada/magic_castle/docs/README.md

 ### 4.7 instances

-The `instances` variable is a map that defines the virtual machines that will compose the cluster, where the keys define the hostnames and the values are the attributes of the virtual machines.
+The `instances` variable is a map that defines the virtual machines that will form the cluster, where the keys define the hostnames and the values are the attributes of the virtual machines.

 Each instance is identified by a unique hostname.
-An instance's hostname is composed as the key followed by the (1-based) its index.
+An instance's hostname is written as the key followed by its index (1-based).
 The following map:
 ```hcl
 instances = {
   mgmt     = { type = "p2-4gb", tags = [...] },